MarkPflug/MarkPflug.github.io/JsonResource.md

 </JsonResourceGenerator>
 ```

-The `CodeGenerationRoot` property needs to be defined.
-We want all of our output files to be generated in a scratch location, so that it doesn't get included in source control.
-The standard build scripts include such a location, the "obj" folder.
+We haven't defined what these input properties contain yet.
+For the `CodeGenerationRoot` we want to use the "obj" folder, which is essentially a scratch area for temporary build files.
+By putting the files here we can ensure that they don't get added to source control, which was one of our goals.
 The path to this folder is defined as a path relative to the project folder, using the `IntermediateOutputPath` property.
 We can define this property inside of our target with this code:

 ``` xml
 <PropertyGroup>